November 29, 2024

 As the temperatures drop in the city, many people will head inside to visit great Berlin museums.
 Most people will go to the big museums on Museum Island but there are plenty of other, smaller, lesser known museums with amazing subjects worthy of exploration.
 Head to the DDR Museum, near Alexanderplatz to discover what life was like in East Berlin at the time of the cold war.

 Or head over to Körperwelten, also known as BODY WORLDS, to take a look beneath the human skin.
 The Computerspielemuseum over on Karl-Marx-Allee, is the first museum in Europe dedicated to video and computer games.
-Over 300 exhibits take you from the origins of videogames to the interactive, virtual reality games that are just around the corner or already here.
+And near the East Side Gallery, you can visit the Lighthouse of Digital Art, where technology meets art.

 Fresh air in the city